-With respect to the appeals officer's decision awarding Milko PPD benefits based on a 15-percent impairment rating, Levinson raises three issues.
-First, Levinson argues that the appeals officer's decision is arbitrary and capricious because it does not explain why the appeals officer relied on one rating physician's report over another rating physician's report.
+The appeals officer's decision awarding PPD benefits is based on substantial evidence and is not otherwise arbitrary or capricious officer relied on one rating physician's report over another rating physician's report.
 Second, Levinson asserts that the variance in ratings indicates that Milko's condition is not permanent, and thus, PPD benefits are not appropriate at this time.
 Third, Levinson contends, the appeals officer abused her discretion by relying on the fourth rating physician's report because that report was based on a mischaracterization of the injury ("moving a heavy file from a lower cabinet," instead of "reaching into a file cabinet to remove three large expando files") and thus unreliably stated that apportionment was inappropriate.
 Milko and the DIR disagree.